Managing AI Agents

 - opencode

 The available field contains a list of active agent keys.
-Each key corresponds to a specific directory:
+Each key corresponds to a managed command surface:

-Agent directories are created and removed automatically by CLI commands.
-You should never need to manually create or delete these directories.
+Managed command surfaces are created and refreshed by CLI commands.
+You should never need to manually create or delete them.

 Why This Matters: In spec-kitty 0.11.x and earlier, users could manually delete agent directories, but migrations would recreate them.
 Starting in 0.12.0, migrations respect